cran/chest/README.md

 ## Note:

 Because ‘chest’ fits many models and compares effect estimates, some analyses may take long time to complete.
-In that case, consider ‘chest\_speedglm’ for logistic regression and ‘chest\_clogit’ with an argument of approximate method for conditional logistic regression.